holepunchto/boot-drive/README.md

 await boot.warmup()
 ```

-Then you can start it:
+Then you can start it
 ```js
 const exported = boot.start()
 console.log(exported)
 ```

-Or you could just bundle it:
+Or you could just bundle it
 ```js
 const source = boot.stringify()
 console.log(source) // eval(source) or save it into a file